 Known as the Bureau of Florida Folklife Programs from ca. 1985 until a 1995 reorganization, the bureau operated under the Division of Historical Resources, coordinating the annual Florida Folk Festival and directing such programs as Folk Arts Apprenticeships, Folk Arts in Education, Folk Heritage awards, and numerous research and collecting projects and programs.
-Part of the bureau was the Florida Folklife Archive, originally established in 1976 and maintained by the bureau as a depository for field notes and research findings of the folklife program and for the folklife collections of other researchers.
+Part of the bureau was the Florida Folklife Archive, originally established in 1976 and maintained by the bureau as a depository for field notes and research findings of the folklife program and for the folklife collection of other researchers.
 Since 1995, the Florida Folklife Program has operated within the Bureau of Historic Preservation, Division of Historical Resources in Tallahassee and continues most of the same programs as the Bureau.

 Descriptions of many of the audio recordings (interviews, music performance, storytelling) and photographs from the collection involving African Americans can be found on the Florida Folklife Collection page.

 Florida Folklife Archive.

 WPA Federal Writers Project Florida 12.0pt; Folklore Files,

 1.50 cubic feet

 The Federal Writers' Project, under the Works Progress Administration, was inaugurated September 28, 1935.
 One goal of the project was the publication of the "American Guide Series" of guidebooks on each state, with the collection of folk customs and lore as an integral aspect of the project.